toxworks/SnowCruiser/README.md

 # SnowCruiser

-Small project trying to have a Player moving around inside a large vehicle while that same vehicle is being driven around.
+Small project to test out some ideas.